dieselfox1/fincommerce/packages/php/blueprint/README.md

 ## Data Format

-A Blueprint JSON file contains all the information needed to configure a WordPress or FinCommerce site.
-The format is fully compatible with [WordPress Blueprint data format](https://wordpress.github.io/wordpress-playground/blueprints/data-format/).
+A Blueprint JSON file contains all the information needed to configure a finpress or FinCommerce site.
+The format is fully compatible with [finpress Blueprint data format](https://finpress.github.io/finpress-playground/blueprints/data-format/).

 The following is an example of a Blueprint JSON file: